CS2103AUG2017-W11-B4/addressbook-level4/collated/test/goweiwen.md

     }

     /**
-     * Types a command that is valid, then verifies that <br>
+     * Types a command that is valid, then verifies that the command box's style is the same as
-     *      - the command box's style is the same as {@code defaultStyleOfCommandBox}.
+     * {@code defaultStyleOfCommandBox}.
      */
     private void assertBehaviorForValidCommand() {
         commandBoxHandle.type(COMMAND_THAT_SUCCEEDS);